divijsingla/jetskii-blogs/src/blogs/05_basis.md

 ## Love

-Love, in its purest form, is the most natural example of Nishkam Karma.
+Love, in its purest form, is the most natural example of Nishkaam Karma.
 You don’t love to get something back.
 You love because that’s your nature in that moment.
 If it’s real, you don’t even think of alternatives.
 You don’t weigh the pros and cons of loving, you just do.
 That’s what makes it Nirvikalp, choiceless, effortless, yet all consuming.
 The artists who lose track of time, the founders who build without knowing if it’ll work.

 They act with intensity, but without attachment.
 They fail, but they don’t crumble.
 They succeed, but they don’t lose themselves.
 Because for them, the act itself is the reward.